The geometry of quantum lens spaces: real spectral triples and bundle structure: Quantum teardrops and principal fiber bundles

 \section{Quantum teardrops and principal fiber bundles}

-In~\cite{MR2989456}, it was shown that certain quantum lens spaces, namely the lens spaces $L_q(p;1,p)$ could be viewed as being principal $U(1)$-comodule algebras over the quantum teardrops $\mathbb{WP}_q(1,p)$.
-This was actually done on the level of the coordinate algebras.
-The $L_q(p;1,p)$ lens spaces do not fit into the framework described above, as we only study lens spaces were the coaction of the finite group action is free, which is not the case for lens spaces of the form $L_q(p,r)$ with $p,r$ not coprime, as can be deduced from the proof of Proposition~\ref{prop:freeness of coaction}.
+In~\cite{MR2989456}, it was shown that certain quantum lens spaces, namely the lens spaces $L_q(p;1,p)$ could be viewed as being principal $U(1)$-comodule algebras over the quantum teardrops, or weighted projective spaces, $\mathbb{WP}_q(1,p)$.
+This type of structure it was also studied for $r=1$ in ~\cite{1401.6788}, and when $r$ divides $p$ in~\cite{1409.5335}.
+This result was generalized to higher-dimensional quantum weighted projective spaces $\mathbb{P}_q(p,\underline{l})$, where $\underline{l}$ is now a vector, in~\cite[Proposition 7.1]{dandrea_landi_2014}, with the condition that the product of the components of $\underline{l}$ is a power of $p$.

+The $L_q(p;1,p)$ and $L_q(p;1,r)$, where $r$ divides $p$, lens spaces do not fit into the framework described above, as we only study lens spaces were the coaction of the finite group action is free, which is not the case for lens spaces of the form $L_q(p,r)$ with $p,r$ not coprime, as can be deduced from the proof of Proposition~\ref{prop:freeness of coaction}.